burlachenkok/exploring-python3/python3-note.md

 ************************************************
 ```

-> If your functionality is not expressible at all with affine operations (matrix multiplications and vectors scaling and addition) then you are out of luck with this technic of compute optimization for Python Language.
+> If your functionality is not expressible at all with affine operations (matrix multiplications and vectors scaling and addition) then you are out of luck with this technique of compute optimization for Python Language.

 ## Cython